enadol/jsonator/README.md

 # jsonator
-A completely dinamic variation of fbjsonrobot, with optimized code.
+A completely dynamic variation of my fbjsonrobot, with optimized code.
 No more inpus needed!
 Works only with complete matchdays, though.
+For interaction with my blproject.